derek2403/memest-cutest-platform/README.md

 | **Platform Ecosystem**               | Rigid and closed ecosystems; adding new services requires external integrations.  | Open and modular system that supports plugin additions and self-hosting for greater flexibility and user control. |
 | **Scalability**                      | Centralized platforms are often limited by infrastructure or bandwidth.           | Scalable platform that can grow with more services and users, supporting decentralized workflows. |

-Memest Cutest Project offers a fully integrated, automated, and gamified approach to managing both Web2 and Web3 services, overcoming the pain points of fragmentation, privacy issues, and complicated workflows seen in traditional tools.
+Memest Cutest Platform offers a fully integrated, automated, and gamified approach to managing both Web2 and Web3 services, overcoming the pain points of fragmentation, privacy issues, and complicated workflows seen in traditional tools.
 Whether for developers or non-technical users, it’s designed to be intuitive, secure, and highly customizable.

 ---